vanyle/vanyle.github.io/src/posts/tiny-dockers-big-performance.md

 So, what are the takeaways?

 First, Go is great for medium size projects.
 The tooling as awesome, there are a lot of libraries availables and the performance is good.
-The biggest shortcoming of Go is how interoperability for C libraries can be annoying, expecially, if, like me, you switch OS a lot (I use Windows, MacOS and Linux at least one a week).
+The biggest shortcoming of Go is how interoperability for C libraries can be annoying, expecially, if, like me, you switch OS a lot (I use Windows, MacOS, and Linux at least one a week).

 Moreover, Go lacks expressivity and I'd prefer having a language like Typescript or Nim where I can represent errors like Option types rather than the constant idiom: